 With blockchain technology, the web gains a new layer of functionality.

-The Blockchain a New Web 3.0?
+Is the Blockchain a New Web 3.0?

 The blockchain gives internet users the ability to create value and authenticates digital information.
 What will new business applications result?